Running a Marathon?: How to Approach your Training

 Brief Article Overview

-- The first priority is to simply increase your running miles.
+- The priority is to simply increase your running miles.

 - Give yourself enough time (16-20 weeks) and gradually building training volume in a strategic manner.